Aroma lamp: Heat diffuser

 A heat diffuser contains a small candle under a bowl to vaporize a mixture of water and oil.
 This device is very cheap and doesn't need a special maintenance, however, the heat can change the chemical structure of the oils.

 Certain plug-in nightlight units made by companies such as Air Wick are used in combination with glass bulbs of scented oil, filling a room with fragrance and light.

 Nebulizer

 A nebulizer is a device that does not use water or heat as other diffusers.
-The bottle of essential oil is attached directly to the nebulizer.
+Instead the bottle of essential oil is attached directly to the nebulizer and an air current is forced through a nozzle across a tube carrying the liquid to be nebulized, which is dispersed into small particles and emitted by the Bernoulli effect.
 As a result, the unit uses 100% pure essential oil.
 The benefit of using this device is a strong concentration of the essential oil.
 However, it can be noisier than the other devices depending on the specific model in use.

 Ultrasonic diffuser

-An ultrasonic diffuser is the same as a nebulizer but uses a water/oil mixture.
-This makes the mist not so concentrated.
-This device can be used as a humidifier.
-These diffusers contain an ultrasonic transducer, which vaporizes the water/oil mixture through cavitation and creates instantaneous vapor.
+An ultrasonic diffuser has a small plate submerged in water at room temperature with a few drops of essential oil, vibrating at ultrasonic frequency and thereby dispersing microscopic particles into the air, in a less concentrated way than a nebulizer.
+As water is used, the device also humidifies.
+These diffusers contain an ultrasonic transducer which vaporizes the water/oil mixture through cavitation and creates instantaneous vapor.